ungleich/cdist/cdist/conf/type/__apt_backports/man.rst

 It aborts if backports are not supported for the specified OS or no version codename could be fetched (like Debian unstable).

+It supports backports from following OSes:

+- Debian
+- Devuan
+- Ubuntu

 REQUIRED PARAMETERS
 -------------------